Caring For The Widow: Financial Advisors' Daily Digest

 True story: A former financial advisor told me of a 71-year-old widow who asked him to take a look at her investments, which were under the management of another financial advisor she called "a nice guy."

-We'll get back to this story momentarily, but the thought was prompted by two stories on today's SA, one by BlackRock which makes the case that investors benefit from reliance on a financial advisor.
+We'll get back to this story momentarily, but the thought was prompted by two stories on today's SA, one by BlackRock, which makes the case that investors benefit from reliance on a financial advisor.
 Writes BlackRock:

 Advised Americans are more confident in their financial decision-making, encouraging them to put more money to work.
 Beyond that, the two key benefits of working with a financial advisor are: 1) The advisor's ability to create a financial plan that an investor can follow through time; and 2) the advisor's ability to explain investment risks and offer insight on how to navigate them.
 For the most part, those with advisors seem happy to have one: 71% claimed overall satisfaction; only 5% reported overall dissatisfaction."